If you rent a car in the US, can you add another driver to your contract?

 In general, yes, you can, but it might cost you – plenty.

 The situation is a little more complicated today.
-Some rental car companies allow renters to include spouses and domestic partners to their contracts free of charge.
+Some rental car companies allow renters to add spouses and domestic partners to their contracts free of charge.
 Others charge for domestic partners but not spouses or companion drivers.
 A few rental car companies charge to add even spouses as additional authorized drivers – except in certain states.

 How to Avoid Paying for Another Driver on Your Rental Car Contract